24th Michigan Infantry Regiment

 The 24th Michigan Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
 It was part of the Union Iron Brigade.
 It was chosen to be the honor guard for the Funeral of Abraham Lincoln.

-24th Michigan Infantry's National Color, used from Fredericksburg to Gettysburg, currently in the collection of Save the Flags of Michigan and the Michigan History Center.

 Survivors of the 24th Michigan Volunteer infantry at the dedication of their regimental monument during Michigan Day at Gettysburg in 1889.
 The monument is located in Herbst Woods at the Gettysburg National Military Park.

 Service

 The 24th Michigan Infantry was organized at Detroit, Michigan and mustered into Federal service on August 15, 1862.
 It was assigned to the famous Iron Brigade in the Army of the Potomac.
 The brigade's commander General John Gibbon had requested a new regiment be added to his command because its four original regiments (the 2nd, 6th, and 7th Wisconsin and the 19th Indiana) had been severely depleted by combat action and numbered less than 1000 men total by October 1862.
 He said that ideally it should be a Western regiment since the others were from that part of the country.
 Gibbon's request granted, the 24th Michigan joined the brigade and saw its first action at Fredericksburg taking on a nuisance battery of Confederate horse artillery south of the town.
 The regiment would follow up its actions at Fredericksburg with a raid on Port Royal, Virginia and fighting at Fitzhugh Crossing.
 It would earn the Model 1858 Hardee Hat of the Iron Brigade in May, 1863.

 The 24th saw no major action during the Chancellorsville campaign, but at Gettysburg it "Went into action with 496 officers and men.
 Killed & mortally wounded: 89; Otherwise wounded: 218; Captured: 56; Total casualties: 363.
 Nine color bearers were killed or mortally wounded and two wounded, of 13 men to hold onto the flag during the first day of the battle, and all the color guard killed or wounded, a net loss of 80%.
 The 24th Michigan alongside the 1st Minnesota Infantry Regiment suffered the highest casualties of any Union forces that fought at Gettysburg."

 Colonel Morrow was wounded while holding the regimental flag.
 "Just before reaching the fence, Col. Morrow was wounded in the head while bearing the colors.
 He was stunned by the wound and fell down.
 He was then helped from the field by Lt.
 Charles Hutton of Company G, with the last alive and non-wounded officer, then Captain Albert M. Edwards, assuming command of the regiment."